 Essential and mandatory in every pool, pool fencing should be selected to be compliant with NSW legislation.
 There are strict rules on height, allowable spacings and gating mechanisms.
 That said, most homeowners prefer frameless glass for an unobstructed view of their new pool and garden.
 Many families also opt for a combination of metal and glass pool fencing.

 There are many different types of glass fencing from framed to frameless.
-Partially framed glass is popular as a cheaper alternative, as are as other materials like steel pickets (the classic black steel pool fence,) aluminum tubing and some timber options.
+Partially framed glass is popular as a cheaper alternative, as are other materials like steel pickets (the classic black steel pool fence,) aluminium tubing and some timber options.